User Preference Meets Pareto-Optimality in Multi-Objective Bayesian Optimization: Experiments

 Similar to the results on the synthetic benchmarks, the EUBO and PUB-MOBO-PG methods are the worst-performing.
 The real-world benchmarks present a more complex optimization landscape, which increases the difficulty of accurate gradient estimation.
 Notably, PUB-MOBO-PG+OE, which performed better on synthetic problems, exhibits similarly poor performance to EUBO and PUB-MOBO-PG on these more challenging benchmarks.
 In contrast, PUB-MOBO continues to outperform all other methods, consistently delivering near-optimal solutions with respect to both utility regret and proximity to the Pareto-front, due to its effective gradient uncertainty minimization.

 The results from both synthetic and real-world experiments demonstrate that incorporating a gradient descent stage in utility-based MOBO leads to solutions with lower utility regret and closer proximity to the Pareto-front, all while requiring fewer outcome evaluations and user queries.
 Empirical evidence suggests that it is more effective to conduct additional outcome evaluations during each GD stage to achieve accurate gradient steps, as seen in PUB-MOBO, rather than opting for cheaper but less accurate steps.
-Hypothesis testing with the one-sided Mann-Whitney U test \cite{mcknight2010mann} further demonstrate that PUB-MOBO outperforms EUBO+qEIUU; see Appendix~\ref{app: hypothesis_testing} for evidence of statistical significance.